-The Revolutionary War was the first major volunteer recruitment effort.
+The Revolutionary War was the first major volunteer recruitment effort in our nation's history.
 As the country recruited soldiers to join the army, everyday civilians also banded together to raise funds and boycott British goods.
 Throughout the country, volunteerism expanded beyond faith and the church and into patriotism.
 Volunteering was a way for ordinary people to demonstrate love for their country and support war efforts.

 In the 1800s, America saw a surge in volunteer activity.
 This expanded beyond religious causes and into philanthropic causes and the social reform movement.
 The Second Great Awakening, the religious revitalization movement of the 1820s, inspired large groups of American citizens to get involved with the issues that mattered to them.
 As the country continued to industrialize, these groups kicked off the spirit of reform that would continue to define American volunteerism.

 As America’s cities continued to grow, organizations aimed at addressing the wealth disparity were founded.
 Many of these major organizations still exist today.
 Some of these include the YMCA, the Salvation Army, the American Red Cross, and the United Way.